Graffersid Blogs

 • BDD offers the use of shared language that enhances communication.

-• It leads to the building of software designs that matches current and future needs.
+• It leads to the building of software designs that match current and future needs.

-• It also allows for improved coding quality and saves the cost of maintenance, and reduces risk.
+• It also allows for improved coding quality saves the cost of maintenance, and reduces risk.

 A behavior-driven development framework ensures that business values and user requirements never come second.